kacpertopol/kacpertopol.github.io/start/pl/010_Nauczanie/015_Python_dla_początkujących/010_Zestawy_zadań/005_Set_5/content.md

 </center>

 Using the [argparse](https://docs.python.org/3/library/argparse.html) library implement a simple note taking application.
-The application has only positional argument:
+The application has only one positional argument:

 - `password` will be used as the key to encrypt and decrypt messages